prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 PrestoDB to Iceberg type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps PrestoDB types to the corresponding Iceberg types:
+Map of PrestoDB types to the relevant Iceberg types:

 .. list-table:: PrestoDB to Iceberg type mapping
   :widths: 50, 50